MileHacker Logo

 • Check official websites for current hours, admission fees, and exhibition schedules.

-• GetYourGuide for attractions and tours.
+• GetYourGuide for points of interest and guided tours.

 El Presidio de Santa Bárbara State Historic Park